Xurape/SHT-VIP/README.md

 # SHT-VIP
-A VIP plugin for CSGO plugins.
+A VIP plugin for CSGO servers.
 It has a lot of functions, from displaying info about the VIP, VIP Skills to some minor options which can be disabled.
 [INITIALLY PLANNED TO BE PRIVATE!]

 # TODO
 - ~~LIMIT PERK USAGE PER ROUND~~